Skip to main content

 This list details the recommended Rust crates for the "Music Lights" project using the Embassy async runtime on the Raspberry Pi Pico.

-panic-probe or panic-haltlink linkPanic handler implementation. panic-probe works well with defmt.
+panic-probe / panic-haltPanic handlers for embedded targets.Choose one; panic-probe works well with defmt.